Summer School “The EU Area of Criminal Justice”

 About the Summer School

-The Summer School is an annual event specifically designed for practitioners, being lawyers, EU or national civil servants working in criminal matters, as well as researchers and students interested in the EU area of criminal justice.
+The ECLAN Summer School is an annual event specifically designed for practitioners, such as lawyers, EU or national civil servants working in criminal matters, as well as researchers and students interested in the EU area of criminal justice.

-Now in its 21st edition, the program offers a comprehensive and interactive learning experience, blending theory and practice.
-It is led by renowned scholars, national experts and European officials who engage with these issues daily.
+In its 22nd edition, the program offers an interactive learning experience that blends theory and practice.
+The sessions are led by renowned scholars, national experts and European officials who engage with these issues daily.

 Who Should attend?